-- Post on their websites a list of textbooks required for each course not less than 30 days prior to the first day of class for each term; and - Include as part of the list the titles, all authors listed, publishers, edition numbers, copyright dates, published dates, and other information necessary to identify the specific textbooks required for the course.
+- Not later than the beginning of course registration for each term, the instructor or designee shall identify in the university's textbook assignment application the textbooks and instructional materials both required or recommended for use in each course section.
+This information will be available online to students through the textbook assignment application (A course added less than forty-five (45) days prior to the first day of classes is exempt from this notification requirement.) - Include as part of the list the titles, all authors listed, publishers, edition numbers, copyright dates, published dates, and other information necessary to identify the specific textbooks required for the course.